MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Azure Policies

-Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc-enabled virtual machines to monitor their compliance state and enhance the security of those resources using Azure Policy and Microsoft Defender for Cloud.
+Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc virtual machines to monitor their compliance state and enhance the security of those resources using Azure Policy and Microsoft Defender for Cloud.

 It is recommended to review the list of built-in policies that are available for Azure Stack HCI, such as: